freedomofpress/encryption-works/encryption_works.md

 ## Tails: The Amnesic Incognito Live System

->[Tails] has been an essential tool for reporting the NSA story.
+>"[Tails] has been an essential tool for reporting the NSA story.
 It is an all-in-one secure digital communication system (GPG email, OTR chat, Tor web browser, encrypted storage) that is small enough to swallow."
 >
 >— Laura Poitras, Oscar-winning documentary filmmaker and board member with Freedom of the Press Foundation.